 3) Once you have removed the .google_authenticaor file from the server side, you can remove the entry on your smart phone or other device

-Coming Soon!
-The Expanse User Portal provides a quick and easy way for Expanse users to login, transfer and edit files and submit and monitor jobs.
-The Expanse User Portal will provide a gateway for launching interactive applications such as MATLAB, RStudio, and an integrated web-based environment for file management and job submission.
-All Users with valid Expanse allocation and XSEDE Based credentials have access via their XSEDE credentials.
+The Expanse User Portal provides a quick and easy way for Expanse users to log in, transfer and edit files, and submit and monitor jobs.
+The Portal provides a gateway for launching interactive applications such as MATLAB, RStudio, and an integrated web-based environment for file management and job submission.
+All ACCESS users with a valid Expanse allocation have access via their ACCESS-based credentials.

 Environment Modules provide for dynamic modification of your shell environment.
 Module commands set, change, or delete environment variables, typically in support of a particular application.
 They also let the user choose between different versions of the same software or different combinations of related codes.